 You can choose to install Launcher for all users or not, it does not matter much.
 Launcher is used to switch between different versions of Python installed.

-Running Python prompt on Windows.
+Running Python prompt on Windows section in this document.

 If you want to be able to use Python from the Windows command line i.e. the DOS prompt, then you need to set the PATH variable appropriately.